alexjlockwood/kyrie/README.md

     }
 ```

-## Useful links
+## Further reading

-- Check out [the blog post](https://www.androiddesignpatterns.com/2018/03/introducing-kyrie-animated-vector-drawables.html) for the motivation behind the library.
+- Check out [this blog post](https://www.androiddesignpatterns.com/2018/03/introducing-kyrie-animated-vector-drawables.html) for the motivation behind the library.
-- Take a look at the [sample application](https://github.com/alexjlockwood/kyrie/tree/master/sample) for some example usages.
+- Take a look at the [sample app](https://github.com/alexjlockwood/kyrie/tree/master/sample) for example usages.
 - Check out the [documentation][documentation] for a listing of all supported `Animation`s and `Node`s that can be used when constructing `KyrieDrawable`s programatically.
-- Check out the [source code][kotlin-dsl-source-code] for a complete listing of the Kotlin-specific features Kyrie provides.
+- Check out the [source code][kotlin-dsl-source-code] for a complete listing of the Kotlin-specific features that Kyrie provides.

 ## Dependency